Princess of Power (album): Themes and composition

 "Butterfly", the following track and lead single morphs into a house-infused chamber pop song that is later identified as "an after-hours dancefloor anthem."
 The lyricism of the record finds Marina exploring spiritual rebirth and personal growth, which cross-references its biological process of metamorphosis for the insect of the same name.
 "Cuntissimo" was described as a dreamy electro and techno-pop melodic track that draws inspiration from various women who embodied strength and independence as they are "enjoying their lives without judgment."
 Marina reflects the central theme for the song is pleasure as she believes women have been denied from it due to patriarchal pressures and now is against from its societal constraints.
-"Rollercoaster" draws influence with a similar beat of "Hollaback Girl" (2005) by American singer; Marina writes out her escapism through hedonism as she wants to experience the thrill and happiness from life.
+"Rollercoaster" draws influence with a similar beat of "Hollaback Girl" (2005) by American singer Gwen Stefani; Marina writes out her escapism as she wants to experience the thrill and happiness from life.

 "Cupid's Girl", the fifth track is a strong and empowered synth-pop song with fewer elements highlighting new rave and darkwave.
 This songwriting opens with commentary based on playful or seductive romance which displays "[Marina's] self-awareness and yearning, singing about love's complexities with both humor and depth."
 The following track "Metallic Stallion" had an opposite meaning that delve into a person questioning its intimacy with one another.
-"Je ne sais quoi" is presented with a fast-paced tempo which exhibits the singer finding romance with one another, but fears to continue on this newfound relationship.

 "I <3 You" was composed out as a love letter in a time capsule for its popular culture of the 1970s, specifically during the urban nightlife scene.
 This allured Marina with an infectious disco-pop track which brought out a sharp-edged interpolation of "I Will Survive" (1978) by American singer Gloria Gaynor.
 The next song, it was given a different perspective of Marina for "Adult Girl" as a ballad, showcasing her vulnerability through adulthood in reality.
 With the deep confessional lyricism and "stripped-down" production, she also finds it troubling in letting go of her late childhood, but will see growth from it.
 The album concludes with the playful nature of "Final Boss", with various metaphors in old school gaming with Marina referencing herself as the notorious final boss.
 This eventually signals the latter end ("Guess I beat you at your own game") with a comedic outro of not questioning if someone won or lost ("Game over") as she wants no one to underestimate her.